Margaret Hamilton (software engineer): Legacy

 Hamilton has been credited with naming the discipline of "software engineering".
 Hamilton details how she came to make up the term "software engineering":

 When I first came up with the term, no one had heard of it before, at least in our world.
 It was an ongoing joke for a long time.
 They liked to kid me about my radical ideas.
 It was a memorable day when one of the most respected hardware gurus explained to everyone in a meeting that he agreed with me that the process of building software should also be considered an engineering discipline, just like with hardware.
 Not because of his acceptance of the new 'term' per se, but because we had earned his and the acceptance of the others in the room as being in an engineering field in its own right.

 When Hamilton started using the term "software engineering" during the early Apollo missions, software development was not taken seriously compared to other engineering disciplines, nor was it regarded as a science.
 Hamilton was concerned with legitimizing software development as an engineering discipline.
 Over time the term "software engineering" gained the same respect as any other technical discipline.
 The IEEE Software September/October 2018 issue celebrates the 50th anniversary of software engineering.
 Hamilton talks about "Errors" and how they influenced her work related to software engineering and how her language, USL, could be used to prevent the majority of "Errors" in a system.
 With USL, rather than continuing to test for errors, her program was designed to keep most errors out of the system from the beginning.
 USL was created after her knowledge and experience from the Apollo mission, in which she determined a mathematical theory for systems and software.
 This method was then, and still is, highly impactful to the field of software engineering.
 Writing in Wired, Robert McMillan noted: "At MIT she assisted in the creation of the core principles in computer programming as she worked with her colleagues in writing code for the world's first portable computer".
-Hamilton's innovations go beyond the feats of playing an important role in getting humans to the Moon.
-According to Wireds Karen Tegan Padir: "She, along with that other early programming pioneer, COBOL inventor Grace Hopper, also deserve tremendous credit for helping to open the door for more women to enter and succeed in STEM fields like software."
+Hamilton's innovations go beyond playing an important role in getting humans to the Moon.
+According to Wireds Karen Tegan Padir: "She, along with that other early programming pioneer, COBOL inventor [sic] Grace Hopper, also deserve tremendous credit for helping to open the door for more women to enter and succeed in STEM fields like software."